 Thinking time – children are given the opportunity to think about their behaviour, supported the nanny who sits with them / talks to them and helps them to deal with their emotions.

-Returning to play – The child is invited to return to play when they are ready to join in and they are asked to think again if they continue to behave inappropriately.
+Returning to play – The child is invited to return to play when they feel ready to join.

 The only reason a Boubird nanny will ever raise their voice louder than normal is to get the child’s attention when their safety is compromised.
 We do not administer any kind of punishment.